simon-an/ngx-state-gazpacho/exercise-1.md

 ## 1.8 Modify safes in store

-- remove the safe state from SafeService
+- Remove the safe state from SafeService
-- remove the getSafes method from SafeService
+- Change the getSafe method in SaveService to subsrcibe to safes in store.

-- change the getSafe method in SaveService to subsrcibe to safes in store.
+<details><summary>Solution getSafe in SaveService</summary>

 ```typescript
 getSafe(safeId: string): Observable<Safe> {